 After the conference, the campaigns of four presidential candidates (Boni Yayi, Adrien Houngbedji, Bruno Amoussou, and Lehady Soglo) volunteered to experiment with the proposed campaign strategies.
-These 4 were the main contenders in the presidential election (their national vote shares were 36 percent, 24 percent, 16 percent, and 9 percent, respectively).
+These four were the main contenders in the presidential election (their national vote shares were 36%, 24%, 16%, and 9%, respectively).
 They entered an agreement with the Beninese Institute for Empirical Research in Political Economy (IERPE) that involved following the experimental protocol described below.
 However, missing data issues led to the exclusion of observations related to Amoussou's participation, so that all results are based on the participation of the three remaining candidates.
 These data issues are discussed below.
-6

-B. Randomization
+I.B Randomization

 Before defining treatment and control, it is useful to specify how villages were assigned to each of these statuses.
 Benin contains over 3,000 villages (quartiers) in 77 communes.
 The experiment consisted of assigning different villages from 12 different communes to treatment and control status.
 Each participating candidate was responsible for the experiment in specific communes.
-Henceforth, the candidate in charge of running the experiment in a commune is referred to as the experimental candidate (or EC).
+Henceforth, the candidate in charge of running the experiment in a commune is referred to as the experimental candidate, (or EC).